tomorgan/bot-workshop/docs/prereqs.md

 Is this workshop for you?
 ------------
 You should be a competent .NET programmer, although decent programmers from similar languages will likely do just fine.
-You should be comfortable in Visual Studio and understand how to work with REST APIs.
+It will help if you are comfortable in Visual Studio and understand how to work with REST APIs.
 You don't need to know anything about Azure or the Bot Framework.

 Installed already on your laptop:
 ------------